TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Tablestyle/Index.rst

          string

    Description
-         Set to field name from the $cObj->data-array
+         Set to field name from the $cObj->data-array.

-   Default

 .. container:: table-row